Vinicius-Santoro/42-formation-lvl2-9.philosophers/README.md

-# 42-formation-lvl2-9.philosophers
+# 42-formation-lvl2-10.net_pratice
-Project 9: Philosophers - Ninth project for the formation of software engineers at school 42 São Paulo.
+Project 10: Net Pratice - Tenth project for the formation of software engineers at school 42 São Paulo.

-- This project is a general practical exercise to let discover networking.
+- This project is about the basics of threading a process.
+How to create threads and use mutexes.

 ## This project was like this:
 ![philo](https://user-images.githubusercontent.com/83036509/195736506-28f72fd7-3b88-48f3-8b93-01e2c5648938.gif)